apwheele/DenverPrediction/README.md

 The script renders the `.qmd` to `.docx`, then converts the `.docx` to `.pdf`.
 The report will generate model fit and prediction accuracy statistics against and OLS baseline.

-### First-time setup

-Open `reports\render_report.bat` in a text editor and update two lines to match your local machine:

-    set conda_act=D:\Python\Scripts\activate.bat   :: path to your conda activate.bat
-    call conda activate crimscrape                 :: your conda environment name

-Everything else in the `.bat` should work as-is.

 ### Requirements

     - [quarto](https://quarto.org/) installed and on your PATH